Title: Not the Usual Kind

 Well, sandpaper tells her it is anyway.
 Angrily, she might add.

-He stops ranting about the god-forsaken time pretty quick.
+He stops ranting about the god-forsaken time pretty quickly.
 Apparently he doesn't forget voices so easily, either.

 "You shouldn't pick up the phone so angry.
 What if it was an emergency?" she says.

 Throat clears.
 Then, "Is it?"

 "Not the usual kind."